John Dear: Promoting peace and nonviolence

-Dear founded Bay Area Pax Christi, a region of Pax Christi USA, the national Catholic peace movement, and began to arrange for Mother Teresa to intervene with various governors on behalf of people scheduled to be executed on death row.
+Dear founded Bay Area Pax Christi, a region of Pax Christi USA, the national Catholic peace movement.
+He began to arrange for Mother Teresa to intervene with various governors on behalf of people scheduled to be executed on death row.

-Dear was arrested in scores of nonviolent civil disobedience actions against war, injustice and nuclear weapons—from the Pentagon to Livermore Laboratories in California.
+Dear was arrested in scores of nonviolent civil disobedience actions against war, injustice and nuclear weapons - from the Pentagon to Livermore Laboratories in California.
 On December 7, 1993, he was arrested with three others at the Seymour Johnson Air Force Base in Goldsboro, North Carolina, for hammering on an F-15 nuclear capable fighter bomber.
+He had approval from the Jesuits for this protest.
 He was jailed, tried and convicted of two felony counts, and served seven-and-a-half months in North Carolina jails and four-and-a-half months, under house arrest in Washington, D.C., followed by 3 years probation.
 As part of the Plowshares disarmament movement, the defendants argued that they were fulfilling Isaiah's mandate to "beat swords into plowshares," and Jesus' command to "love your enemies."

-From 1994–1996, Dear served as executive director of the Sacred Heart Center, a community center for low-income African-American women and children, in Richmond, Virginia.
+From 1994 to 1996, Dear served as executive director of the Sacred Heart Center, a community center for low-income African-American women and children, in Richmond, Virginia.
 In the Spring of 1997, he taught theology for one semester at Fordham University in the Bronx, New York.
-From 1997–98, he lived in Derry, Northern Ireland, as part of the Jesuit "tertianship" sabbatical program, and worked at a human rights center in Belfast.
+From 1997 to 1998, he lived in Derry, Northern Ireland, as part of the Jesuit "tertianship" sabbatical program, and worked at a human rights center in Belfast.